 Laia Sanz

-Spanish rally-raid star Laia Sanz is used to competing at the world's biggest events and is the only female to finish inside the Top 10 of the Dakar Rally.
+Spanish rally-raid star Laia Sanz is a true legend of off-road racing and is the only female motorcyclist to finish inside the Top 10 of the Dakar Rally.

 SpainSpain